omkarc19/Used-Car-Price-Prediction/README.md

 # Used-Car-Price-Prediction
 To predict the price of the use cars.
-Data was imported kaggle through the Car Dekho website.
+Data was imported through kaggle from the Car Dekho website.